One of – if not the – first question our clients ask us, tends to be “how much does a DJ cost?”.

 Expect to pay from £100 to £600 for a standard sound and light package to go alongside your DJ (obviously this part can go into the £1,000s depending on how much of a concert/festival-style rig you need).

 The DJ’s agent will advise you what equipment you require if not already on-site.
 A decent agency will ensure this is delivered, set-up and sound-checked ahead of time, and dismantled afterwards.
 If you need your equipment set up in advance (rather than directly before the performance) you may have to pay slightly more for a premium provider who won’t mind being on site longer, to make your job easier.

 6. The quality of the “service” as a whole

 How much direct communication do you feel you need with the DJ ahead of your event?
 If you feel more secure knowing you’ve had some preliminary discussions and the DJ or their agent, so they have a good feel for the genre(s) and artists you like; the vibe you want to achieve; and the type of crowd, it may be worth paying for an agent/DJ who offers a “complete” service.

-Be sure to check out our Instant Price Calculator available here, which gives you an instant price for one of our standard pro DJs and any equipment hire.
+Be sure to check out our Quick Quote Calculator, and our Full DJ Calculator which give you an instant price for one of our standard pro DJs and any equipment hire.
 Due to the wide ranging fees associated with the Premium, and Celebrity options (see above!), please get in touch separately for a quote.